-Acknowledgement of moneys received by the Lands Department pursuant to the pre-emption or sale of crown land.
-Certificates include district, legal description of land, acreage, date and terms of payment, name of payer, pre-emption record number, certificate of improvement number, crown grant number and departmental file numbers.
+This series contains acknowledgements of moneys received by the Lands Department pursuant to the pre-emption or sale of crown land.
+These certificates of purchase include district, legal description of land, acreage, date and terms of payment, name of payer, pre-emption record number, certificate of improvement number, crown grant number and departmental file numbers.
 The certificates are divided into four series.

 SERIES 1.
 CERTIFICATES OF PURCHASE BY LAND DISTRICT, 1859-1913.
 Volumes have alphabetical indexes.

 SERIES 2.
 CERTIFICATES OF PURCHASE, 1874-1890.
 TOWN LOTS AND MISCELLANEOUS DISTRICT CERTIFICATES.
 Volumes have alphabetical indexes.

 SERIES 3.
 CERTIFICATES OF PURCHASE, SERIES 4.
 CERTIFICATES OF PURCHASE, 1907-1944.
 Vancouver Island certificate books.